saucelabs/sauce-docs/docs/visual-testing/_partials/_fullpage-js.md

 import TabItem from '@theme/TabItem';

 import FullPageLimit from './_fullpage-limit.md';
+import FullPageLimitation from './_fullpage-limitation.md';

-By default, only the current viewport is captured when `.sauceVisualCheck` is used.
+By default, only the viewport is captured when `.sauceVisualCheck` is used.
 You can opt in to capturing the entire page by using the `fullPage` option.
 It will capture everything by scrolling and stitching multiple screenshots together.

 <FullPageLimit />